Understanding the Two Bucket Wash Method

 Once the entire car has been washed, it’s time for drying.
 Use a clean, soft microfiber towel to dry the car, starting from the top and moving downwards.

-After drying, inspect your car for any missed spots or water streaks, touching them up as needed.
-Remember, the key here is patience.
+After drying, inspect your vehicle for any missed spots or water streaks, touching them up as needed.

 Applying Spray Wax Protection